Our Services

 For a typical standard freehold sale at an average house price * disbursements include:

-Copy documents from Land Registry £6
+Copy documents from Land Registry £21

 Disbursements are likely to be different for each customer as they depend on individual circumstances however we will always give you an individual cost estimate at the start of the transaction and should complications be discovered as your sale or purchase progresses which might not have been known at the outset, we will advise you immediately and discuss the potential impact on fees before any additional charges are incurred.

-See examples below examples of how legal fees and disbursements may apply for a typical standard freehold property at £225,000 with a mortgage:
+See examples below of how legal fees and disbursements may apply for a typical standard freehold property at £225,000 with a mortgage:

 • The total cost for legal fees and disbursements would be £1,255 for a sale